- Professor of Environmental Studies

 - Director, Environmental Studies Program

-- PhD in geography, University of Texas at Austin
+- PhD, geography, University of Texas at Austin

 - BA, University of California at Santa Cruz